RostyslavBrahinets/shop-backend/README.md

-# shop-Rostyslav-Brahinets
-Web application for course work
-GeekHub 11
-2022
+# Back-end for web application 'Shop'